splashkit/splashkit.io-starlight/src/content/docs/guides/Sprites/Getting Started With Sprites csharp.md

 }
 ```

-## Using Splashkit to move our Sprite around
+## Using SplashKit to move our Sprite around

 Now that we have a working `Sprite`, let's implement a simple `For` loop to showcase moving it from
 one side of the screen to the other.
 It's important to have some basis in your mind of how we might